The stromatolites of Shark Bay may not be much to look at, but without them we humans wouldn't even exist

-My first stop was Hamelin, a tiny place up a dirt track, on the south end of the bay.
+My first stop was Hamelin, a tiny place up a dirt track on the southern end of the bay.
 Normally this place wouldn't be that interesting – a nice beach, a couple of buildings – but there are two completely freaky aspects to Hamelin.
 The first is the collection of stromatolites on the beach, and the second is the shell mine.

-Stromatolites are the oldest living things on earth: they look like little stumpy coral reefs just under the surface of the sea, right on the beach, but the patterns they form are quite strange.
-They're made up of microbes that exude sticky chemicals, forming strange underwater towers that grow over thousands of years.
-Because of the geography of Hamelin Pool and the huge sea grass meadow up the coast (itself pretty special), the water in the south of the bay is really salty, the perfect spot for stromatolites.
-Apparently, stromatolites were once very common, and were responsible for releasing huge amounts of oxygen into the atmosphere, creating the right conditions for life, so without those stumpy bits of splodge, we wouldn't be here today.
-I was unwittingly looking at my ancestors.
+Stromatolites are the oldest living things on earth; they look like little stumpy coral reefs just under the surface of the sea, right on the beach, but the patterns they form are quite surreal.
+They're made up of microbes that exude sticky chemicals, forming these strange underwater towers that slowly grow over thousands of years.
+Because of the geography of Hamelin Pool and the huge sea-grass meadow up the coast (itself pretty special), the water in the south of the bay is really salty, the perfect spot for stromatolites.
+Apparently stromatolites were once very common, and were responsible for releasing huge amounts of oxygen into the atmosphere, thus creating the right conditions for life, so without those stumpy bits of splodge, we wouldn't be here today.
+I was unwittingly looking at our ancestors, there in the shallows of Hamelin.

 Shells Galore